 The Disability Services Program is committed to providing equal educational opportunities for enrolled students who have documented disabilities under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Academic accommodations are determined on an individual basis.

-If you answered yes to one or more of the five questions, you may need an accommodation.
+If you answered "yes" to one or more of the above questions, you may need an accommodation.
 If you could benefit from accommodations, it is very important for you to understand that you should request accommodations on or before you register for classes– to wait may result in you not doing well in college.

 When you schedule a visit to Northeast, please request a visit with Mary Balaski, Disability Services Coordinator.